onedata/onedata-documentation/doc/using_onedata/replication_management.md

 ## Web user interface

 Web interface provides visual information on the current replication of each file among the storage providers supporting the user space in which this file is located.
-The information are visible in the `Data distribution` window.
+The information is visible in the `Data distribution` window.
 It can be used to perform all of the operations mentioned in the previous [section](#operations).
-Print screen of the sample data distribution window is presented in the image below:
+Screenshot of the sample data distribution window is presented in the image below:

 <img  style="display:block;margin:0 auto;" src="../img/transfers_menu.png">